-Hard water causes build up on the faucets, showers, sinks and over time leaves ugly stains on the bathroom tiles.
-The brown stains on bathroom tiles not only steal away the aesthetic appeal of your bathroom but are also difficult to remove.
+Hard water causes build-up on the faucets, showers, and sinks and over time leaves ugly stains on the bathroom tiles.
+This can affect everything from your appliances and plumbing to the tile and grout in your bathroom shower.
+Hard water coats your shower tiles with an Iron and Calcium deposit.
+These deposits are initially undetectable to the human eye, but if left unattended, they will layer over time, producing ugly dark stains on your tile and/or grout.
+Moreover, the brown stains on bathroom tiles not only steal away the aesthetic appeal of your bathroom but are also difficult to remove.
 The reason is bathrooms hold a lot of standing water on a daily basis.
 No matter how expensive cleaning products you use, removing these stains is next to impossible.
 If you too are facing a similar situation, the blog is for you.
 Read on to find out some easy ways to get rid of hard water stains from your bathroom tiles.

 Why Does Hard Water Leave Stains?

-How to Get Rid of Hard Water Stains?
+How to Clean Your Bathroom Tiles & Floor from Hard Water Stains?

 Last Few Words